dgunawan/product-delivery-ingredients/index.md

 	* Feature toggles
 	* Dark launches
 * [Decouple](https://www.thoughtworks.com/radar/techniques/decoupling-deployment-from-release) deployment from release

+> A deployment pipeline is, in essence, an automated implementation of your application’s build, deploy, test, and release process. - [Continuous Delivery book](https://www.amazon.com/Continuous-Delivery-Deployment-Automation-Signature/dp/0321601912)

 ### Data(base)
 * Should have a strategy to optimise data usage and storage